Hype, Sustainability, and the Price of the Bigger-is-Better Paradigm in AI: Consequence 1: An unsustainable trajectory

-The prohibitive cost of model deployment at scale threatens the business model of AI.
-For instance, the compute required to run ChatGPT as a publicly accessible interface allegedly costs OpenAI \$\,700\,000 per day~\cite{etime2023bankruptcy}.
-According to Alphabet's chairman, a search using Bard, which is powered by Google's recent PaLM 2 model~\cite{anil2023palm}, is 10 times more expensive than a pre-Bard Google search \cite{reuters2023bard}.
-In a similar vein, \citet{bornstein2023owns} reports that in generative AI gross margins are ``more often as low as 50-60\%, driven largely by the cost of model inference''.
-Beyond generative AI, self-driving cars provide another cautionary example.
-But here again the economics are challenging -- `autonomous' driving has turned out to rely heavily on the support of human workers and expensive sensors~\cite{wsj2022selfdriving}.
-As of early 2024, the field of companies endeavoring to commercialize fully autonomous vehicles has shrunk considerably.
+Beyond generative AI, self-driving cars provide cautionary example.
+Here again the economics are challenging -- `autonomous' driving has turned out to rely heavily on the support of human workers and expensive sensors~\cite{wsj2022selfdriving}.
+As of 2024, the field of companies endeavoring to commercialize fully autonomous vehicles has shrunk considerably.
 Cruise suspended its efforts, leaving only Waymo remaining \cite{reuters2023cruise}.